Saint Bessus: Veneration

+Except for the cult of Saint Maurice, veneration for Bessus enjoyed a wider popularity than those associated with other saints of the Theban Legion and remains popular today.

-According to a local tradition, Bessus' relics were stolen in the ninth century and taken to Ozegna, to the chapel now occupied by the sanctuary known as Beata Vergine del Convento e del Bosco.
+According to a local tradition, Bessus's relics were stolen in the ninth century and taken to Ozegna, to the chapel now occupied by the sanctuary known as Beata Vergine del Convento e del Bosco.
 Subsequently, during the reign of Arduin of Italy, the relics were translated to the cathedral of Ivrea, where they were placed in a Roman sarcophagus.
 Today, the relics rest in a lateral altar along with those associated with other martyr saints.
+Bessus is depicted in an altarpiece by Claudio Francesco Beaumont.

-Saint Bessus was considered to be a great thaumaturgus and miracle-worker, and a protector of soldiers against the dangers of war; he was also invoked for fertility.
+Bessus was considered to be a great thaumaturgus and miracle-worker, and a protector of soldiers against the dangers of war; he was also invoked for fertility.

-On August 10 of every year, a festival and pilgrimage is held every year in the mountains of Gran Paradiso National Park (Parco Nazionale del Gran Paradiso), in the Val Soana.
+On August 10, an annual festival and pilgrimage is held in the mountains of Gran Paradiso National Park (Parco Nazionale del Gran Paradiso), in the Val Soana.
 A statue of the saint is carried to the cliff that is associated with his martyrdom.
 The honor of carrying the saint was once a cause of dispute between the towns of Cogne and Campiglia.
 Each town had once been under the jurisdiction of separate dioceses, but in the 13th century, the two towns became part of the diocese of Ivrea.